 Type of Neighborhood

 When you're thinking about buying a house, talking to possible neighbors is always a good idea.
 It's especially vital if you're buying a townhouse because you'll be in close proximity to them.
+You can also check out the community amenities.
 Inquire about what they like about the neighborhood and any HOA issues you should be aware of.

 The Homeowners Association (HOA)